 Seasonal Light Shifts: Adapting Your Bedroom for Year-Round Mood Light

-- Use dimmable layers to shift from bright task light to soft ambient glow.
+- Use dimmable layers to go from bright work light to a soft, ambient glow.
+It’s like changing gears on a truck.

-- Add blackout or light-filtering shades to balance seasonal darkness and morning light.
+- Add blackout or light-filtering shades.
+These balance seasonal darkness and morning light.

 Conclusion